Summits & Skills 4000m

 Course Content

-This course is aimed at those new to alpine mountaineering and covers all of the basic climbing and alpine skills, including:
+This course is aimed at those new to alpine mountaineering and covers all the essential alpine skills, including:

 - Using crampons and a mountaineering ice axe